BulgakowS/file-fileentitybundle/README.md

 }
 ```

-### Add PaginatorBundle to your application kernel
+### Add FileEntityBundle to your application kernel

 ```php
 // app/AppKernel.php